untitaker/python-sensitive-variables/README.md

 ## Why would I not use this?

 This decorator inherently requires custom code for each Python implementation.
-Currently this is only tested against CPython 2.7, CPython 3.7 and PyPy 2.7.
+Currently this is only tested against CPython 2.7, CPython 3.7, CPython 3.8 and PyPy 2.7.

 ## License